granthale/wip-book/content/Notes/Andy's prompt writing principles.md

 	- You should almost always answer prompts correctly
 5. **Effortful**
 	- Takes effort to retrieve from memory
-6. **Encoded thoroughly**
+6. **Encoded thoroughly** (I like this conceptual framework a lot)
-	- Attributes / tendencies
+	1. Attributes / tendencies
-	- Similarities and differences
+	2. Similarities and differences
-	- Parts and wholes
+	3. Parts and wholes
-	- Causes and effects
+	4. Causes and effects
-	- Significance and implications
+	5. Significance and implications

 **Useful strategies:**
 - The *explanation* prompt